arthurfiorette/steam-trader/README.md

 At this moment, to run properly this app, you will need to configure the **config.json** file **BEFORE** executing it.
 This file is in the **app** folder

 **Asked questions:**

-  - How do i fing my shared secret and identity secret?
+- How do i find my shared secret and identity secret?
   - You need to use [SDA](https://github.com/Jessecar96/SteamDesktopAuthenticator) and after that, you will find it [here](https://www.youtube.com/watch?v=JjdOJVSZ9Mo).

 ```js
 {